Naval Air Station Chatham: Patrols

 By then, many buildings were ready for occupancy and by mid-March, four Curtiss R-9s were delivered to the Chatham Train Station.
 They were assembled and the first flight was made by Lt.
 McKitterick on 25 March.
 In July, four Curtiss HS-1L flying boats were delivered to the depot and trucked to the base.
 These boats were so urgently needed that they were put into service almost immediately.
 The addition of these boats increased the time available to patrols from dawn to dusk.
 Two patrol areas, aptly named Areas A and B were then created.
 Area A was to the north while Area B was to the south.
 Planes always went in pairs with one plane carrying a radio transmitter.
 The plane with the transmitter was required to radio in a location every ten minutes.
 Both planes carried two homing pigeons for emergency communication with the base; the birds had been trained for either the north patrol or the south patrol, and thus could not be transferred from one area to another.
 Planes were equipped with emergency rations and water for three days, a flashlight, flare pistol with red and green cartridges, a sea anchor, life preservers, signal book and local charts.
 Patrols took place at 1000 ft with the purpose to protect the shipping in a defined area.
 Often the planes would circle around a ship for hours while looking for U-boats after picking up the vessel in a predetermined location.
 While the two planes were out on patrol, two other planes and their fliers were on standby at the station, ready to assist should a plane radio in a distress call.
 If the planes and men could get airborne within seven minutes, they were considered to be within the acceptable range of response time.
 Eventually blimps were used to help in the patrol process.
 With their cruising speed of 35 mi/h and a range of 900 mi, they were a useful asset in the patrols.

 U-boat attack

 One of the few known times when the station was utilized for the war was when a report came in of the shelling of nearby Nauset Beach.
 Nine Curtiss HS-2Ls were dispatched to bomb the submarine that had already sunk five ships and was proceeding to start shelling Orleans, Massachusetts.
 Either the resulting bombs were duds or they missed, and the U-boat got away.

 Closure

 In 1922, the base was closed, possibly because of the aftermath of the 1918 flu pandemic.
-It is unknown when the buildings were torn down and the area was eventually redeveloped into a housing complex.
+The base was demolished in 1927 and the buildings and building materials were sold locally.
+The area was eventually redeveloped into a housing complex.
 In 1979, a stone memorial was placed at the end of Strong Island Road to commemorate the transatlantic Curtiss NC-4 flight, and in the 1980s two PBYs retraced that famous flight that passed by the station.